Why Are We Killing So Many People in Hospitals?

-What kills more people in the US than industrial accidents, highway accidents, and airline accidents combined?
+What kills more people in the US than:

 The technical term for these mistakes is “Sentinel Events.”

 Estimates of the deaths caused vary.
-We use estimates because there are no accurate statistics on the total number of deaths caused by mistakes in hospitals.
-There is no national reporting requirement.
+We use estimates because there aren’t accurate statistics on the total number of deaths caused by mistakes made in hospitals.
+There is no national reporting requirement or system.

-Even though there is no national reporting requirement, studies show that despite over a decade of effort to stop sentinel events, no progress is being made.
-Some studies actually show the problem getting worse.
-And this problem isn’t unique
+Even though there is no national reporting requirement, studies show that despite almost 25 years of effort to stop sentinel events, no progress is being made.
+Some studies show the problem getting worse.
+We are not preventing sentinel events.

 WHY NO IMPROVEMENT

-Why can’t we improve?
-There are a number of factors that make improvement difficult:
+Why haven’t we improved?
+There are several factors that make improvement difficult:

 1. Healthcare Complexity